XiaofengdiZhu/GigavoltDoc/src/en/base/new/debug.md

 The electric frequency of the vanilla version is 100 circles/second.
 If you set this option to 2 (in times), the electric frequency of Gigavolt will be 200 circles/second.
 This option can be a fraction, for example, if you set to 0.5, the frequency will be 50 circles/second.For the current version, the lowest running speed is 0.1 times.

-The GV Debug Panel Block outputs the value of running speed option, and the radix point is located between the 16th and 17th bit.
+The GV Debug Panel block outputs the value of running speed option, and the radix point is located between the 16th and 17th bit.

 > [!TIP] 🧪 Speed Reference
 > Only one Logic Not Gate whose top and bottom ports by wires, using CPU `AMD R7 5800X` at 4.55GHz.